Superb day trips on foot

 Digital treasure hunt with views and witchcraft 1 km

-Go on a digital treasure hunt (Swe) with the whole family and enjoy the beautiful views from the top of Virsehatt.
+Go on a digital treasure hunt (Swe) External link, opens in new window. with the whole family and enjoy the beautiful views from the top of Virsehatt.
 Bring your phone or tablet and listen as Virse tells an exiting tale from the 5th century about the brothers who hid three treasures in Virsehatt.
 The road up the mountain becomes an exciting adventure and the greatest reward is the view from the top.
 Look for liverleaf, smell the honeysuckle, or discover the brick remains of the ancient castle that once stood stately at the top of Virsehat.

 Biskopstorp, 11 trails

-Biskopstorp nature reserve (Swe) is one of southern Sweden’s largest forest reserves.
+Biskopstorp nature reserve (Swe) External link, opens in new window. is one of southern Sweden’s largest forest reserves.
 It has eleven walking trails in various formats.
 They are interspersed with barbecue sites and a viewing platform offering panoramic vistas.
 The deciduous forest hills are perfect for both cycling and walking.
 There are also disabled-friendly trails here.

 The Strettelien loop in Biskopstorp 3+1 km